Battle of the Sexes Makes Old News Feel New

 - Violence/Crime/Gambling: Riggs has a gambling problem that ruins his marriage but which is sometimes played for laughs, as when he tells others at a Gamblers Anonymous meeting that their only gambling problem is that they're bad gamblers, and when we learn that Riggs played Blackjack with his therapist; female tennis players discuss putting money on Riggs to beat King.

 Drugs/Alcohol: Virginia Slims cigarettes sponsors a women’s tennis tournament, and we see the women smoking and publicizing the cigarettes; a bar scene; men drink while watching Riggs play King.

 RECOMMENDED FOR: Those who enjoy well-told, well performed historical stories, and for tennis fans—especially those who remember the Riggs-King match.

 NOT RECOMMENDED FOR: Though the film has some moments of real pain that resulted from King's embrace of lesbianism, it mostly celebrates the cultural changes that King’s public life helped bring about.

-Battle of the Sexes, directed by Jonathan Dayton and Valerie Faris, opens in limited theaters September 22, 2017, wider September 29.
+Battle of the Sexes, directed by Jonathan Dayton and Valerie Faris, opened in limited theaters September 22, 2017, wider September 29; available for home viewing January 2, 2018.
 It runs 121 minutes and stars Emma Stone, Steve Carell, Andrea Riseborough and Elisabeth Shue.
 Watch the trailer for Battle of the Sexes here.

 Publication date: September 21, 2017